Sanford Eating Disorders & Weight Management Center

 On the third floor of this location is the Sanford Pediatric Feeding Disorders Program, the only intensive feeding disorders program in the Fargo region.
 Our professionals have training and experience in treating a variety of pediatric feeding and swallowing difficulties.
-We use proven treatments to guide our individualized approach to your child’s care.
+We use proven treatments to guide our tailored approach to your child’s care.
 Call the Sanford Pediatric Feeding Disorders Program at (701) 417-5399.

 Don’t spend another day thinking change isn’t possible.
 Contact us today.
 We’re here to help.